 - 40 – 50% excess weight loss in 1 year

 - Improvement in associated co-morbidities & quality of life

 Preparing for Laparoscopic Adjustable Gastric Banding

 - Pre-surgery work may involve blood tests and ECG as well as routine pre surgical and pre anaesthetic clearance tests

 - Surgery isn’t recommended for people who are abusing drugs or alcohol, who may have other serious medical problems, or who are not willing to make a commitment to life-long diet and exercise programs.

 - If you’re a smoker, you must quit before surgery and should not start again.

 What happens after laparoscopic adjustable gastric banding?

 Your diet will be mostly liquids and pureed food for 2 to 3 weeks.
-You will then slowly begin adding soft foods, then regular foods.
+You will then slowly begin adding 6soft foods, then regular foods.
 You can return to a regular (but smaller) diet after about 6 weeks.

-As part of necessary lifestyle changes, you’ll need to eat smaller meals.
+As a part of the necessary lifestyle changes, you’ll need to eat smaller meals.
 You’ll need to chew your food slowly and repeatedly into a liquid slurry before swallowing.
 You also need to eat a healthy diet high in protein, vitamins, and minerals, and low in sugar.